mugen609/bigbox-native-res-setup/GameMaze.md

 #### Resolution Notes

 - **CRU slot budget**:
   CRU slots are limited, so this list prioritizes the modes actually used (160p/224p/240p/256p/272p/384p).
-If you want pixel-perfect 144p for Game Boy, you may need to sacrifice another mode; otherwise RetroArch CRT SwitchRes will pick the closest available resolution.
+If you want pixel-perfect 144p for Game Boy, you need to sacrifice another mode; otherwise RetroArch CRT SwitchRes will pick the closest available resolution.

 - **Refresh-rate variations (optional)**:
-  Slight differences (e.g., 59.985 vs 60.000 Hz) *may* help RetroArch CRT SwitchRes consistently select the intended resolution when multiple modes are close (e.g., 224p vs 240p).
+  Slight differences (e.g., 59.985 vs 60.000 Hz) *seems* to help RetroArch CRT SwitchRes consistently select the intended resolution when multiple modes are close (e.g., 224p vs 240p).

 - **480p/720p/1080p are not CRU topics**:
   480p and above are standard HDMI modes.
 Use them normally for systems/emulators that are already 480p+ (e.g., PS2/Dreamcast/3DS stacked layouts) without using CRU slots.